Abortion for mental health

-The problem with abortion for suicidality
+The problem for abortion for suicidality

 The Fine Gael led government has told the public that abortion legislation had to include abortion on suicide grounds.
 Yet the experts have confirmed to an Oireachtas Committee that abortion is NOT a treatment for suicide.